Food Scraps Pickup Program FAQ

 Can I use other compostable bags?

-No, you must use food scrap bags provided by the Food Scraps Pickup Program which are designed to hold up on the trip in a garbage truck and be detected by machinery that will separate them from the trash.
+No. You must use food scrap bags provided by the Food Scraps Pickup Program which are designed to hold up on the trip in a garbage truck and be detected by machinery that will separate them from the trash.
 Other bags sold in stores or online will not be identified for separation and may not withstand the trip in a garbage truck.

 Can I put smaller compostable bags inside larger compostable bags?

 Yes, but the bags must be BPI-certified and be put into Food Scraps Pickup Program-provided food scrap bag for collection.
-Bags will only be sorted from the trash if they are inside of the county-provided bags.
+Bags will only be sorted from the trash if they are inside of the county-provided food scrap bags.
 If you purchase other bags, look for the BPI certification logo pictured below.

-Leaf logo with BPI Compostable text<\/p>
+Leaf logo with BPI Compostable text

 Is it ok to put food scrap bags inside regular trash bags?

 Unused food scrap bags should be stored in a cool, dry location.
-Excess moisture and heat may damage the bags.
+Excess moisture and heat may damage the food scrap bags.
 It is recommended you use your food scrap bag supply within a year of your order date.

 It is recommended you use your food scrap bag supply within a year of your order date.